15 Visualization

 [Distributional] gorillas in our midst.

 Many data scientists don’t bother checking what their data looks like before proceeding to test specific hypotheses.
 Yanai and Lercher (2020) cleverly designed an artificial dataset for their students to test for such oversight.
 Each row of the dataset contained an individual’s body mass index (BMI) and the number of steps they walked on a given day.
 While the spreadsheet looked innocuous, the data was constructed such that simply plotting the raw data revealed a picture of a gorilla.
-One group of 19 students was given an explicit set of hypotheses to test (e.g. about the relationship between BMI and steps).
+One group of 19 students was given an explicit set of hypotheses to test (e.g., about the relationship between BMI and steps).
 Fourteen of these students failed to notice a gorilla, suggesting that they evaluated these hypotheses without ever visualizing their data.
 Another group of 14 students were simply asked what, if anything, they could conclude (without being given explicit hypotheses).
-More of these students apparently made the visualization, but five of them still failed to notice the gorilla (Figure 15.22)!
+More of these students apparently made the visualization, but five of them still failed to notice the gorilla (figure 15.22)!

 While it may not be surprising that a group of students would take the shortest path to completing their assignment, similar concerns have been raised in much more serious cases concerning how experienced researchers could fail to notice obviously fraudulent data.
-For example, when the Datacolada bloggers -Datacolada (2021) made a simple histogram of the car mileage data reported in Shu et al. (2012; released publicly by Kristal et al. 2020), they were immediately able to observe that it followed a perfectly uniform distribution, truncated at exactly 50,000 miles (Figure 15.23).
+For example, when the Datacolada bloggers (2021) made a simple histogram of the car mileage data reported in Shu et al. (2012; released publicly by Kristal et al. 2020), they were immediately able to observe that it followed a perfectly uniform distribution, truncated at exactly 50,000 miles (figure 15.23).
 Given a little thought, this pattern should be extremely puzzling.
-Over a given period of time, we would typically expect something more bell-shaped: a small number of people will drive very little (e.g., 1000 miles), a small number of people will drive a lot (e.g., 50,000 miles), and most people will fall between these tails.
+Over a given period of time, we would typically expect something more bell-shaped: a small number of people will drive very little (e.g., 1,000 miles), a small number of people will drive a lot (e.g., 50,000 miles), and most people will fall between these tails.
 So it is highly surprising to find exactly the same number of drivers in every mileage bin.
-While further specialized analyses revealed additional evidence of fraud (e.g. based on patterns of rounding and pairs of duplicated data points), this humble histogram was already enough to set off alarm bells.
-A recurring regret raised by the co-authors of this paper is that they never thought to make this visualization before reporting their statistical tests.
+While further specialized analyses revealed additional evidence of fraud (e.g., based on patterns of rounding and pairs of duplicated data points), this humble histogram was already enough to set off alarm bells.
+A recurring regret raised by the coauthors of this paper is that they never thought to make this visualization before reporting their statistical tests.

 Our data are always messier than we expect.
-There might be a bug in our coding scheme, a column might be mislabeled, or might contain a range of values that we didn’t expect.
+There might be a bug in our coding scheme, a column might be mislabeled, or it might contain a range of values that we didn’t expect.
 Maybe our design wasn’t perfectly balanced, or something went wrong with a particular participant’s keyboard presses.
 Most of the time, it’s not tractable to manually scroll through our raw data looking for such problems.
 Visualization is our first line of defense for the all-important process of running “data diagnostics.”
 If there is a weird artifact in our data, it will pop out if we just make the right visualizations.

 15.2.2 Data diagnostics